 The good news is that the world is finally starting to open up again after the 2020 lockdown.
-It is expected that from 21 June, all social restrictions will be lifted, and life will begin to return to normal.

 However, the COVID-19 pandemic has meant that some things have permanently changed, especially when it comes to working in the office.

 Here we will take a look at how life in the workplace will look over the next few years.

 Four out of five workers will head back to the office when the pandemic is over, according to the Royal Institution of Chartered Surveyors (RICS).

 This is a sizeable increase in the number of employees that were expected to return after the end of lockdown at the end of 2020, when the number was estimated at 60%.

 The increase in employees willing to return to the office can be attributed to the rollout of the COVID-19 vaccination programme and workplaces evolving to meet the needs of staff.